frnmst/the-flux-of-thought/README.md

 Yaml keys in the configuration file have changed.
 Be sure to to fix your configuration file appropriately.

+### Upgrading from the flux-of-though 1.x to 2.x

+The original CSS has been replaced with a minimal CSS.
+See [this](https://webdesign.tutsplus.com/articles/undress-to-impress-check-your-websites-without-css--cms-22489)

 ## Building and serving